badwolf2828/badwolf2828.github.io/README.md

 [Short Video](https://www.linkedin.com/feed/update/urn:li:activity:7282817796915298304/)
 [Devlog of work so far](https://youtu.be/_-vrriGN1yU)

-### First Person Puzzle Platformer - UEFN + Verse Group Project
+### First Person Puzzle Platformer - UEFN + Verse Group Project - Publishing

-The group project I am working on at university is a global state setting puzzle game being made in Unreal Engine for Fortnite (therefore using Verse).
-I have overhauled the UI and wrote a custom inventory system so we can have our own items in the game, something not currently extensible within the default Fortnite inventory and UI.
+Details of the project below - currently finalising this independently and will publish as an island in Fortnite.

-(Updated 07/03/2025)
+(Updated 23/03/2025)

 ## Projects and Experience